 Physical therapy, splints, or braces have not been proved to successfully treat bunions.
 But these treatments may be helpful for some people.

 If nonsurgical treatment has not relieved toe pain and you aren't able to do normal daily activities, or if you have a severe bunion, you may want to consider surgical treatment.
 Bunion surgery is done to help restore normal alignment to the toe joint and relieve pain.
-For information on making the decision about surgery, see:

 There are different types of bunion surgery—the best type of surgery for you depends on how severe your bunion is and how experienced your surgeon is.
 Look for a surgeon who does many different types of bunion surgery on a regular basis.
 Each bunion is different, and surgery needs to be tailored to each case.